martinjos/nohups/README.txt

 INSTALLATION

-Put "nohups" somewhere on your path.
-Source nohups.sh within bashrc.
-This will register two new bash functions: "a" and "sudoa" (both implemented in terms of the "nohups" script).
+Run "sudo make install".
+This will install "nohups", "a" and "sudoa" commands to /usr/local/bin.
-It will also register completion callbacks for the shell so that it respects their semantics.
+Source nohups.sh within bashrc, to register completion callbacks for the new commands.

 USAGE